-Steve Blake is currently the Chief Operating Officer for the Child Development Institute (CDI).
+Steve Blake was the Chief Operating Officer for the Child Development Institute (CDI).
 He brings over 20 years of experience in senior business and financial executive roles spanning private companies, publicly traded companies and NGO’s.
-Mr. Blake has managed all aspects of finance, including treasury, financial and price modeling and tax compliance.
-His experience includes overseeing and managing technology and operational change management projects, as well as M&A initiatives.
+Mr. Blake has managed all aspects of finance, including treasury, business valuation and price modeling and tax compliance.
+His experience includes overseeing and managing technology, human resources and operational change management projects, as well as M&A initiatives.
 He has been successful in using the experience he gained in the private sector to assist and work in the not-for-profit sector.

 Mr. Blake served on the Board of Directors of the Child Development institute, as well as the Finance and Audit Committee from 2012 to 2014.

 Mr. Blake is a CPA, CA and holds an Honours Bachelor of Commerce Degree from McMaster University.